Getting started with Connect

 Before you begin

-To complete this tutorial, you'll need the following:
+To complete this tutorial, you need the following:

 Set up your development environment

-- Once your instance is ready, sign in, and complete the setup wizard.
+- Once your site is ready, sign in, and complete the setup wizard.

-If needed, use the app switcher to navigate to Jira.
-Select the app switcher icon (1), and then choose Jira (2).
+If necessary, use the app switcher to navigate to Jira.
+Select the app switcher icon, and then

-Select Enable development mode (2), and click Apply.
+- Select Enable development mode, and then click Apply.

 Step 3.
 Set up your local development environment

-If you install an Atlassian Connect app in an Atlassian Cloud instance, the app is usually hosted elsewhere
+If you install an Atlassian Connect app in an Atlassian cloud instance, it's usually hosted elsewhere

 (for example, a cloud platform service like Heroku).
-However, when you are building an app it's easiest to develop it
+However, it's easiest to develop an app on your

-on your local machine and make it available over the internet using tunneling (via HTTPS).
-This allows you to work
+local machine and make it available over the internet by tunneling (using HTTPS).
+This enables you to

-locally, but test against your Atlassian Cloud instance.
+work locally and test against your Atlassian cloud instance.

-Verify that ngrok is installed correctly by running the following command:
+Verify that ngrok is installed correctly by running:

-We'll show you how to use ngrok to make your app available to the internet later in this tutorial.
+Making your app available to the internet using ngrok is covered later in this tutorial.

 Build a basic app

 This part of the tutorial gives you a hands-on introduction to Atlassian Connect by building a simple

-Connect and validates that your development environment is set up correctly.
+Atlassian Connect app.
+It also validates that your development environment is set up correctly.
+The

 Step 1.
 Define the app descriptor